-During CLOZARIL therapy, patients may experience transient temperature elevations above 100.4°F (38°C), with the peak incidence within the first 3 weeks of treatment.
-While this fever is generally benign and self limiting, it may necessitate discontinuing patients from treatment.
+During FazaClo® (clozapine, USP) therapy, patients may experience transient temperature elevations above 100.4°F (38°C), with the peak incidence within the first 3 weeks of treatment.
+While this fever is generally benign and self-limiting, it may necessitate discontinuing patients from treatment.
 On occasion, there may be an associated increase or decrease in WBC count.
 Patients with fever should be carefully evaluated to rule out the possibility of an underlying infectious process or the development of agranulocytosis.
-In the presence of high fever, the possibility of Neuroleptic Malignant Syndrome (NMS) must be considered.
-There have been several reports of NMS in patients receiving CLOZARIL, usually in combination with lithium or other CNS-active drugs.
-(See Neuroleptic Malignant Syndrome [NMS], under WARNINGS.)
+In the presence of high fever, the possibility of NMS must be considered.
+There have been several reports of NMS in patients receiving clozapine, usually in combination with lithium or other CNS-active drugs.
+(See Neuroleptic Malignant Syndrome under WARNINGS.)